graphql-python/graphql-core-legacy/docs/usage/extension.rst

 Extending a Schema
 ------------------

-With GraphQL-core-next you can also extend a given schema using type extensions.
+With graphql-core you can also extend a given schema using type extensions.
 For example, we might want to add a ``lastName`` property to our ``Human`` data type to retrieve only the last name of the person.